Follow these daily tips to help minimize the chance of costly dryer fires.

 - Sample grain regularly during outflow to monitor grain temperature, moisture and grain conditions to ensure proper drying results.

-- Do not let foreign material (FM), “bees wings”, dust or debris accumulate inside, outside and around the dryer chamber.
+- Do not let foreign material (FM), “bees wings”, dust or debris accumulate inside, outside or around the dryer chamber.

 - Inspect, look and listen on a regular basis during operation.